How I Stopped Obsessing and Got Shredded (Effortlessly)

 2. Hit your protein target daily.
 Everything else is secondary.

 3. Train at the same time each day.
-Make it a habit, not a decision.
+Make it automatic, not a decision you remake every morning.

-4. Stop consuming fitness content as entertainment.
-Watch what you need, apply it, move on.
+4. Stop watching fitness content for entertainment.
+Learn what you need, apply it, move on.

 The physique follows the identity.
 Build the identity first.